mia-platform/documentation/docs/runtime_suite/crud-service.md

 - **5xx (Server Error Category)**
   - 500 Internal Server Error indicates that the request is valid, but the server is totally confused and the server is asked to serve some unexpected condition.
   - 503 Service Unavailable indicates that the server is down or unavailable to receive and process the request.
 Mostly if the server is undergoing maintenance.

-## Example and Ideas on how-to use CRUD

-TODO, here you can find some examples on how to use CRUD

 ## Further Readings